Nic0w/mikrotik-api-rs/README.md

  - simple requests with one-off answers, like `/system/identity/print`,
  - simple requests with array-like answers, like `/interfaces/print`,
  - simple requests to listen to events, like `/user/active/listen`,
+ - cancel streaming commands with `/cancel`

-There is still much to do, like be able to cancel streams, support query words, ...
+There is still much to do, like support query words, ...

 ### Usage